resourcefulmind/study-notes/learning-react-js/react-from-scratch.md

 - A tool on babeljs.io is available for this conversion.
 - JSX is written just for simplicity sake and converted back to plain JS by Babel before being fed to the browser.
 - In summary, JSX is not HTML, tools will turn written JSX back into vanilla JS and JSX is similar to HTML.
-**Every time you return a JSX line of code, you have to make sure that the RETURN statement and the opening tag are on the same line else you will get an error**
+**Every time you return a single JSX line of code, you have to make sure that the RETURN statement and the opening tag are on the same line else you will get an error**

 **Better still, if it is a multiline code that is being returned, open with a parentheses and make sure the beginning of the parentheses is on the same line as the return statement and the closing parentheses is below the closing tag of the code**